NeuroTechX/ntx_slack_archive/general.md

  >mrkrause I bet you thought this was going to go unnoticed.
 Congrats Mat!
 Extremely interesting and valuable results you got there. <http://www.cell.com/current-biology/fulltext/S0960-9822%2817%2931185-5#.Wd_fWd7-Oqs.linkedin>

+10/18/2017 5:54 PM

+ **mrkrause** :

+ >Thanks fred-simard !

+>

+>
+Folks interested in (and/or skeptical about) tDCS: Take a look and I'd be happy to answer questions/chat/etc. I am obviously biased, but I think this is one of the clearer looks we have at how tDCS affects the brain.